huiying22/javajam/README.md

 # javajam

-This is my frist project!!
+This is my first project!!